projectsbyif/how-if-uses-data/how-if-uses-data.md

 We host videos using [Vimeo](https://vimeo.com), because its infrastructure is better suited to delivering video content than our own.
 Find out more about how they use data in their [privacy statement](https://vimeo.com/privacy).

 ### Amazon Web Services

-We host images using [Amazon Web Services (AWS) Simple Storage Service (S3)](https://aws.amazon.com/s3/).
-We use AWS S3 because it’s reliable and integrates easily with our CMS, [Craft](https://craftcms.com/).
+We host documents (like PDFs) using [Amazon Web Services (AWS) Simple Storage Service (S3)](https://aws.amazon.com/s3/).

-We don't use logging for S3 files, but Amazon may log IP addresses to protect the security of their systems.
+We don’t use logging for S3 files, but Amazon may log IP addresses to protect the security of their systems.
 We have signed a [Data Protection Addendum](https://ec.europa.eu/info/law/law-topic/data-protection/data-transfers-outside-eu/model-contracts-transfer-personal-data-third-countries_en) with Amazon to ensure data protections approved by the European Commission are in place.

 You can read more about privacy on Amazon AWS in their [Data Privacy FAQ](https://aws.amazon.com/compliance/data-privacy-faq/).